zhanghongce/VMCAI-2020-AE/README.md

   * `src` : source for time-counting utilities and the ILA model
   * `rfmap` or `refinement` : the refinement map, in JSON format
   * `verilog` : the Verilog implementation of the designs
-  * `grm` : the grammar used by Grain
+  * `grm` : the state variables in the four categories, used by Grain's grammar
   * `app` : the functional equivalence checking and invariant synthesis procedure

-  In the `app` subfolder, there are five source files in the following format:
+  In each of the `app` subfolders, there are five source files in the following format:
   ```
   main-xxxx.cc
   ```